KasunDA/track-email-free/README.md

 # Alternative

-This process fits for simple email campaigns, since [Mailchimp](http://mailchimp.com/) provides more features.
+This process fits for simple email campaigns, since [Mailchimp](http://mailchimp.com/) automatizes a lot of this things.